tmarfil/f5-proxy-protocol-gateway-irule/README.md

 - `X-F5-PP-Transform-Source`: What was detected
 - `X-F5-PP-Transform-Target`: What it was transformed to

-## Community Question: Where Should We Target Proxy Protocol?
+## Community Question: Where Should We Target PROXY Protocol?

-The current version transforms *from* Proxy Protocol to HTTP headers, but not the reverse.
-We're curious about use cases where you'd want to transform *to* Proxy Protocol:
+The current version transforms *from* PROXY Protocol to HTTP headers, but not the reverse.
+We're curious about use cases where you'd want to transform *to* PROXY Protocol:

 - Converting X-Forwarded-For → PP v1/v2 for backend servers that expect it?
-- Chaining F5 with other proxy servers that only accept Proxy Protocol?
+- Chaining F5 with other proxy servers that only accept PROXY Protocol?
 - Integration with specific applications or services?

 Share your use cases in the comments!